 This all means that it’s peaceful enough to get some sleep when you need it, and conveniently located enough to pop back to when you need throughout the day.
 It’s located close to North Gate, which is convenient for Purple car park.

 Good for: Those who want the most central location with quick access to both sides of the festival.
 Those who want a quieter campsite.

 Bad For: Those who want to be in the heart of the action.
-The Grand Old Duke of York.
+Oh…. and The Grand Old Duke of York.

 Verdict: 5/5 – Boomtown is a massive festival, with a huge hill splitting it in half.
 This is the perfect campsite halfway up the hill if you want to spend equal time on both sides.

 Old Town / Copper County

 Another pair of campsites reviewed together, and contender for best campsite.
 Old Town and Copper County camping are located right in the heart of the trifecta of major stages.
 Perfect for those who want to camp a 5 minute walk from Lions Den, Town Centre and Sector 6.

 Source loves Old Town, and camped here in 2014, 2015 and 2018!
 Slowly over the years, it has become perhaps the most popular place to camp.
 The location is amazing, with a spectacular overlook towards Sector 6, and 2 other major stages just a short stroll away.
 You have the whole of Uptown on your doorstep.
 Downtown is a 15-20m walk down the hill for your late night expeditions.